 He was featured on Channel Five’s Divine Designs discussing the impact that the Jack the Ripper murders had on the Spitalfields area, and even appeared on BBC 1’s Blue Peter on Halloween 2004, on which programme he told the chilling tale of the Bank Nun, for which he even received a coveted Blue Peter badge!

 He has appeared several times on the capital’s main news programme London Tonight, leading many a reporter into the darker side of London's history to discuss the most haunted spots in the metropolis.

-In October 2009 he wrote and presented a tour of a haunted London house for Derren Brown's Science of Scam.
+He also wrote and presented a tour of a haunted London house for Derren Brown's Science of Scam.